ajboyle806/Side-Projects/README.md

 Less significant projects showcased within my video are kept within the /Extra Projects in Video folder

-Note: This GitHub was updated after November 1st as certain README.md files were not actually pushed to this repository as I anticipated, for the most updated local version had not been pushed.
+Note: This GitHub was updated after November 1st as certain README.md files were not actually uploaded to this repository as I anticipated, its properly updated local version had not been pushed.